Last reviewed: 5 Oct 2024

 Bipolar disorder is an uncommon condition in children that becomes more frequent in teens, approaching the rate of frequency seen in adults.[16][17]
 The adult criteria describe a disorder of fluctuating mood cycles, consisting of episodes of elevated mood and increased activity or energy (mania) lasting at least 1 week, and episodes of lowered mood and activity (depression); an episode of mania is necessary for a diagnosis to be made.
 The diagnosis can be controversial, as criteria overlap with other childhood conditions such as ADHD and comorbid oppositional defiant disorder.

-Suicide risk mitigation
+Suicide risk management

 Contributors